-In week 51/2018 (17/12 to 23/12) the system for epidemiological surveillance in points of care for refugees/migrants received data from 25 centres hosting refugees/migrants out of a total of 26 centres participating in the system (rate 96%).
+In week 4/2019 (21/01 to 27/01) the system for epidemiological surveillance in points of care for refugees/migrants received data from 25 centres hosting refugees/migrants out of a total of 26 centres participating in the system (rate 96%).

 During this week, the observed morbidity ranged within the expected limits.
-A case of the syndrome "meningitis and/or encephalitis" was reported from one hosting center.
-Further investigation showed that the case had a clinical picture compatible with viral meningitis.
-Recommendations were given for taking the necessary hygiene measures.
+A case of the syndrome "jaundice of acute onset" was reported from one hosting facility, further investigation of which showed that it was a hepatitis A case.
+Public health measures were taken.

-No case was recorded for the following syndromes/health conditions: [7] Malaria (with positive rapid test), [8] Suspected diphtheria (respiratory or cutaneous), [9] Jaundice of acute onset, [10] Paralytic manifestations of acute onset, [11] Meningitis and/or encephalitis, [12] Haemorrhagic manifestations with fever, [13] Sepsis or shock (septic, of unknown aetiology), [14] Death of unknown aetiology (see table 1).
+No case was recorded for the following syndromes/health conditions: [7] Malaria (with positive rapid test), [8] Suspected diphtheria (respiratory or cutaneous), [10] Paralytic manifestations of acute onset, [11] Meningitis and/or encephalitis, [12] Haemorrhagic manifestations with fever, [13] Sepsis or shock (septic, of unknown aetiology), [14] Death of unknown aetiology.